TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 I really love this machine.

-Explain all the exploitation details was difficult and large but I had learned a lot by doing it, I hope you did too.
+Explain all the exploitation details was difficult and large but I learned a lot by doing it, I hope you did too.

 Keep hacking!❤️❤️